Older Adult Psychology Groups

 Our Psychology Department believes that no-one is too old to learn new ways of coping and lessening the pain that mental health difficulties can cause.
 We believe that psychological therapy can be beneficial across the lifespan; this view is supported by research that has found that older adults respond better to psychological therapy than working-age adults.

-We provide a range of group-based psychological therapy programmes, designed exclusively for older adult service users who are attending SPMHS on either an inpatient and day patient basis.
+We provide a range of group-based psychological therapy programmes, which can be accessed by older adult service users who are attending SPMHS on either an inpatient or day patient basis.

 You can find out more below about each of these programmes.